rfgplk/micron.cpp/README.md

 > [!IMPORTANT]
-> Documentation for the *micron* library does not exist for now, although the source is intended to be structured in a legible and understandable enough way to serve as documentation for the time being. *micron* is specifically designed for Linux and x86_64 (with limited ARM support), as such other operating systems, kernels, or CPU architectures are entirely unsupported for the time being.
+> Documentation for the *micron* library does not currently exist, although the source is intended to be structured in a legible and understandable enough way to serve as documentation for the time being. *micron* is specifically designed for Linux and x86_64 (with limited ARM support), as such other operating systems, kernels, or CPU architectures are entirely unsupported for the time being.

 Libraries